Moray Eels In Maui: Safety Tips, Species, And Where to See Them

 The moray eel family exhibits considerable diversity, with more than 200 distinct species identified.
 Each moray eel species showcases unique characteristics, ranging from size to color patterns.
 This variety makes them a favorite subject for marine biologists and enthusiasts alike.

-Common Moray Eels in Maui (Quick Comparison)
+Common Moray Eels in Maui: Quick Comparison

 Giant Java Moray

-Fun Facts:
+Quick Facts:

 Zebra Moray Eel